CD-i Controller Library

 Most of the examples make use of an USB Host Shield (https://chome.nerpa.tech/arduino_usb_host_shield_projects/) to use a controller as input, then converting this to a CD-i joystick.
 The following examples are included:

-- AnalogStick Uses an analog stick connected to the analog inputs of the Arduino as input for a CD-i Maneuvering Device.
+- AnalogStick: Uses an analog stick connected to the analog inputs of the Arduino as input for a CD-i Maneuvering Device.
 Clicking the stick serves as button 1.

-- MagicNS Uses a Switch Pro controller connected to a Magic NS adapter, connected to a USB Host Shield as input for a CD-i Maneuvering Device.
+- MagicNS: Uses a controller (for example Switch SNES or Switch Pro) connected to a Magic NS adapter, connected to a USB Host Shield as input for a CD-i Maneuvering Device.
 Both the left stick and d-pad are mapped to movement.
 With the left/right triggers a speed can be selected.

-- WiiUPro Uses a WiiU Pro controller connected to Bluetooth adapter, connected to a USB Host Shield as input for a CD-i Maneuvering Device.
+- WiiController: Uses a WiiMote or Wii U Pro controller connected to Bluetooth adapter, connected to a USB Host Shield as input for a CD-i Maneuvering Device.
 Both the left stick and d-pad are mapped to movement.
-With the left/right triggers a speed can be selected.
+With the plus/minus buttons a speed can be selected.
+It assumes a sideways orientation for a WiiMote (D-pad left, buttons 1 and 2 to the right).

-- WiiUProAbsolute Uses a WiiU Pro controller connected to Bluetooth adapter, connected to a USB Host Shield as input for a CD-i Absolute Coordinate Device.
+- WiiUProAbsolute: Uses a Wii U Pro controller connected to Bluetooth adapter, connected to a USB Host Shield as input for a CD-i Absolute Coordinate Device.
 The range of the left stick is mapped to the full screen, the right stick provides a smaller offset for fine tuning.

 Known Issues